 On the first ride down, we were finding our way and being more careful.
 When it came to the second go, we were certainly more competitive with a pinch of common sense thrown in for good measure.
-For anyone thinking of doing this, it costs £39.00 for two runs, read on for a 20% discount!
+For anyone thinking of doing this, it costs £39.00 for two runs

 The Restaurant at Zipworld

 All good things come to an end but as we were returning to the adventure centres Blondin Restaurant for lunch, we were quickly reminded of our afternoon adventure as four zippers flew over head at speed.